Muskankapoor07/BookStore_backend/README.md

 Administrators can manage books by:

-- Adding new books
+* Adding new books
-- Updating existing books
+* Updating existing books
-- Deleting books
+* Deleting books

-Users can browse the available books.
+Users can:

+* Browse available books
+* Search books
+* Get a book by ID

+---

+### 🔎 Book Search

+The application provides book search functionality.

+Users can search books using a keyword based on:

+* Book name
+* Author name

+This allows users to quickly find relevant books.

 ---